Polyhydroxyalkanoates: Biosynthesis

 A few bacteria, including Aeromonas hydrophila and Thiococcus pfennigii, synthesize copolyester from the above two types of hydroxy fatty acids, or at least possess enzymes that are capable of part of this synthesis.

 Another even larger scale synthesis can be done with the help of soil organisms.
 For lack of nitrogen and phosphorus they produce a kilogram of PHA per three kilograms of sugar.

-The simplest and most commonly occurring form of PHA is the fermentative production of poly-beta-hydroxybutyrate (poly-3-hydroxybutyrate, P3HB), which consists of 1000 to 30000 hydroxy fatty acid monomers.
+The simplest and most commonly occurring form of PHA is the fermentative production of poly-beta-hydroxybutyrate [poly(3-hydroxybutyrate), P(3HB)], which consists of 1000 to 30000 hydroxy fatty acid monomers.

 Industrial production

 In the industrial production of PHA, the polyester is extracted and purified from the bacteria by optimizing the conditions of microbial fermentation of sugar, glucose, or vegetable oil.

 In the 1980s, Imperial Chemical Industries developed poly(3-hydroxybutyrate-co-3-hydroxyvalerate) obtained via fermentation that was named "Biopol".
 It was sold under the name "Biopol" and distributed in the U.S. by Monsanto and later Metabolix.

 As raw material for the fermentation, carbohydrates such as glucose and sucrose can be used, but also vegetable oil or glycerine from biodiesel production.
 Researchers in industry are working on methods with which transgenic crops will be developed that express PHA synthesis routes from bacteria and so produce PHA as energy storage in their tissues.
 Several companies are working to develop methods of producing PHA from waste water, including Veolia subsidiary Anoxkaldnes. and start-ups, Micromidas, Mango Materials, Full Cycle Bioplastics, Newlight and Paques Biomaterials.

 PHAs are processed mainly via injection molding, extrusion and extrusion bubbles into films and hollow bodies.